ElvenTools/elven-tools-dapp/README.md

 - it uses erdjs 9.* without the dapp-core library.
 It will be migrated to erdjs 10.* asap
 - it uses backed side redirections to hide the API endpoint.
 The only exposed one is `/api`
 - it uses .env file - there is an example in the repo
+- it uses a couple of config files in the 'config' directory
 - it uses chakra-ui

 #### Here are rough notes on what would be done.
 It will be cleaned up and prioritized soon: